 Boracay Ocean Club Beach Resort

 Your trip to Boracay isn’t complete without experiencing the wide variety of activities the island offers.
 While the new rules have prohibited some events after the island’s rehabilitation, your Boracay trip will still be full of things to do and places to see.
-Here are some of our highly suggested activities that you can add in your itinerary:
+Here are some of our highly suggested activities that you can add to your itinerary:

-Boracay White Beach - It stretches for about 4 kilometers, and walking along its shores should be part of your itinerary!
+Boracay White Beach - It stretches about 4 kilometers, and walking along its shores should be part of your itinerary!
 Walk towards Station 1, and you’ll see Willy’s Rock.
 It’s a must-see grotto that you won’t miss.
 Go Beyond Station 1, and you’ll find Steve’s Cliff, where a foreign hotel owner was buried.
 His grave can even be seen from the beach.

 Diniwid Beach - This is much less crowded than Station 1 or Station 2 of White Beach.
 Lounge around and swim at Diniwid Beach, but make sure to head back to Station 1 before high tide.

 At the opposite end of Boracay Island, you will find interesting rock formations and hidden beaches.
 So, make sure to pack a bottle of water for the long walk.
 You may want to schedule two separate trails, one heading towards Station 1, and another leading to Station 3, so you won’t be too tired.
 But if you’re used to having a long walk, you can go from Station 1 to 3 (or vice versa) in one afternoon.

 Experience Island-Hopping by Boat